sallyca530/SQLAlchemy-Challenge/README.md

         stations_all = list(np.ravel(stations_list))
         return jsonify(stations_all)

-/api/v1.0/tobs: Return a JSON list of temperature observations for the most-active station in the last year.
+Temperature Observations Route - Return a JSON list of temperature observations for the most-active station in the last year.

     @app.route("/api/v1.0/tobs")
     def tobs():